TezBaydu/Milestone-project-4-GraphicDesign/README.md

 - JSON migrations: Best to plan what is to be migrated in advance.
 This to save the deletion of JSON files and migrations and starting over as I had not updated descriptions for companies:
     * Done by
+        1. Delete all files from Companies and Projects in Admin
-        1. Delete db.sqlite3 file in DATABASE.md
+        2. Delete db.sqlite3 file in DATABASE.md
-        2. Delete all files in migrations folder except __init__.py
+        3. Delete all files in migrations folder except __init__.py
+        4. Ensure you update JSON files, views.py, models.py and amdin.py prior to actions below
-        3. python3 manage.py makemigrations --dry-run
+        5. python3 manage.py makemigrations --dry-run
         if ok
-        4. python3 manage.py makemigrations
+        6. python3 manage.py makemigrations
         if ok
-        5. python3 manage.py migrate
+        7. python3 manage.py migrate
-        6. python3 manage.py loaddata companies.json and then projects.json
+        8. python3 manage.py loaddata companies.json and then projects.json
     * superuser will also be deleted so you will need to re-create the superuser
         1. python3 manage.py createsuperuser